-When conducting market research for your professional services firm, there are several methods from which to choose.
-Which methods are right for your firm will depend on your situation and specific goals.
-In any case, if you want to paint the clearest picture of your marketplace and your brand, you’ll likely need to undertake both secondary and primary research as part of your market research process.
-Let’s take a look at what you can accomplish with these two forms of research and why each is necessary.
+When conducting market research for your professional services firm, there are several methods to choose from.
+The methods you select will depend on your firm’s specific goals.
+If you want to paint the best picture of your marketplace and brand, you’ll need to utilize primary and secondary research as part of your market research process.

 Understanding Your Market with Secondary Research

-Secondary research is the synthesis of existing research.
-Instead to conducting surveys or interviews yourself, you are searching informational resources (like the Internet) and compiling the data in order to tell a story.
+Secondary research is the joining of existing research.
+Instead of conducting surveys and interviews yourself, you are searching informational resources and compiling the data in order to tell a story.
 This type of research can come in many forms, including:

 - Searching Google